 Energy production refers to the capture, extraction or manufacturing of fuels or energy in forms, which are ready for general consumption (final use).
-Energy is produced for human consumption in a number of different ways, depending on its source.
-Energy production, transformation, distribution and consumption are made with different efficiency rates and these processes cause distinct environmental impacts such as land use change, air pollution, GHG emissions (Green House Gasses) and waste.
+Energy is produced for human consumption in several different ways, depending on its source.
+Energy production, transformation, distribution, and consumption are made with different efficiency rates and these processes cause distinct environmental impacts such as land use change, air pollution, GHG emissions (Green House Gasses) and waste.
 It is therefore that producing statistics to describe these activities is key to environmental sustainability policy (source: FDES 2013).

 Total energy production originates from non-renewable and renewable sources.
 These constitute key environment statistics that can assist when analyzing the sustainability of the energy mix.
 Renewable energy (such and wind and solar) is transformed from sources that replenish this flow.
-It is also cleaner than non-renewable energy (such as gasoil and diesel oil) and its carbon footprint is substantially less than fossil fuel energies.
+It is also cleaner than nonrenewable energy (such as gasoil and diesel oil) and its carbon footprint is substantially less than fossil fuel energies.
 The initial target for renewable production was set at 25% in 2015.
 In 2012 two wind parks became operational, supplying approximately 16% of total installed capacity.
 In 2017 the wind park at Terra Kora was expanded with 16.5 MW.
-As a result, the installed capacity increased to almost 24% what is close to the target of 25% (table 15).
+As a result, the installed capacity increased to almost 24% which is close to the target of 25% (table 15).
+Per end of 2020 the total solar/wind capacity is 25.7%, slightly more than the initial target of 25%.

 Since 2011 households and companies are allowed to produce their own renewable electricity up to their own usage including a grid connection and feed-in compensation.
 This was an overwhelming success.
 To capitalize on this success measures were taken at the end of 2014 by the utilities and the government by introducing a service fee.
-This fee, called 'solar tax' by the general public, discouraged the use of solar panels.
-Users who like to install solar panels to generate renewable energy, had to pay 16 guilders per panel per month.
-For businesses, the rate was 32 guilders per month.
-The discourage policy for solar energy has proven to be effective.
+This fee, called 'solar tax' by the public, discouraged the use of solar panels.
+Users who like to install solar panels to generate renewable energy, had to pay 16 guilders per panel per month, businesses 32 guilders per month.
+The discourage policy for solar energy (and so, encouraging the use of fossil fuels) has proven to be effective.
 While the projection for 2016 was 28.6 MW, the real installed capacity turned out to be no more than 11.1 MW (38.8% of the projection).
 For several reasons, action has been taken and since January 2018 the service fee has been reduced to 8 guilders per panel per month for households and 16 guilders for businesses.

-The oil import in volumes has already been decreased and will likely decrease more if the intentions to invest more in sustainable energy like wind, solar power and the construction of a 15 MW solar park, will be executed.
-Although these steps still need to be taken, the route is set towards a new era with less oil and more renewables.
+The oil import in volumes has already been decreased in the past and will likely decrease more if the intentions to invest more in sustainable energy like wind, solar power and the construction of a 15 MW solar park, will be executed.
+Although still a lot has to be done the route is set towards a new era with less oil and more renewables.

-Potable water is currently provided in adequate numbers for residents and visitors.15 However, uncertainty around future demands, particularly those linked to tourism; necessitate actions to maintain this water production security in the long-term.
-The capacity margin (production minus demand) will decline in case that both the residential population increases and the tourist numbers grow.
+Potable water is currently provided in adequate numbers for residents and visitors.14 However, uncertainty around future demands, particularly those linked to tourism, necessitate actions to maintain this water production security in the long-term.
+The capacity margin (production minus demand) will decline in case that both the residential population increases, and the tourist numbers grow.